CALL TODAY 480-600-3003

 If you're reading this page, chances are you're not exactly happy with how your life is going.
 And that's okay.
 You're in a safe place.

 Finding the right person to speak with about the personal growth issues in your life is challenging.
 Some life coaches in Black Canyon only see you as a transaction - a means to make money and provide unhelpful, mediocre services.
 Christy Maxey is the anthesis of uneducated, fly-by-night life coaches.
-She has worked with thousands of people just like you and has built a reputation of helping people as their life coach in Black Canyon and throughout Arizona, as well as with clients all over the world.
+She has worked with thousands of people just like you and has built a reputation of helping people as their life coach in Black Canyon.

 - How are you holding yourself back?